samirsahoo007/system-design-primer/solutions/system_design/search_engine/README.md

 The requirements for such a system supporting tens of thousands qps would be a very different animal and Google has barely started there.
 The race is on who will get there first.

 Another search engine example: https://www.gigablast.com/

+**What I came to know that**
+* Most query results are cached as static pages.
+* Google has more than 1 million servers.